awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 ## Properties<a name="aws-properties-as-policy-properties"></a>

 `AdjustmentType`  <a name="cfn-as-scalingpolicy-adjustmenttype"></a>
-Specifies whether the `ScalingAdjustment` property is an absolute number or a percentage of the current capacity\.
+Specifies how the scaling adjustment is interpreted \(either an absolute number or a percentage\)\.
 The valid values are `ChangeInCapacity`, `ExactCapacity`, and `PercentChangeInCapacity`\.
-Valid only if the policy type is `StepScaling` or `SimpleScaling`\.
+Required if the policy type is `StepScaling` or `SimpleScaling`\.
 For more information, see [Scaling Adjustment Types](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-simple-step.html#as-scaling-adjustment) in the *Amazon EC2 Auto Scaling User Guide*\.
-*Required*: No
+*Required*: Conditional
 *Type*: String
 *Minimum*: `1`
 *Maximum*: `255`